 In our Form 10-K for the year ended December 31, 2012, we reported that we are named as a defendant in various purported class action cases naming various mortgage lenders and mortgage insurers as defendants.
 The complaints in those cases allege various causes of action related to the captive mortgage reinsurance arrangements of the mortgage lenders, including that the mortgage insurer defendants violated RESPA by paying excessive premiums to the lenders' captive reinsurer in relation to the risk assumed by that captive.
-The complaint originally filed April 5, 2012 in the U.S. District Court for the Eastern District of Pennsylvania was dismissed with respect to MGIC in March 2013.
-The dismissal brings the total number of active cases to eight.
+A complaint, originally filed December 9, 2011 in the U.S. District Court for the Central District of California, was dismissed by that District Court on May 7, 2013.
+The Plaintiffs in that case filed a notice of appeal with the United States Court of Appeals for the Ninth Circuit on June 5, 2013 seeking to overturn the District Court's dismissal.
+Another complaint, which was originally filed October 3, 2012 in the U.S. District Court for the Central District of California, was dismissed by that District Court on June 19, 2013.
+The Plaintiffs in that case filed a notice of appeal with the United States Court of Appeals for the Ninth Circuit on July 2, 2013 seeking to overturn the District Court's dismissal.
+Both of the aforementioned appeals are pending.

 In our Form 10-K for the year ended December 31, 2012, we reported that the Consumer Financial Protection Bureau ("CFPB") had been investigating captive mortgage reinsurance premium ceding practices by private mortgage insurers and that we received a Civil Investigative Demand from the CFPB in June 2012.
-In April 2013, the U.S. District Court for the Southern District of Florida approved a settlement with the CFPB that concludes the investigation with respect to MGIC without the CFPB making any findings of wrongdoing.
+On April 5, 2013, the U.S. District Court for the Southern District of Florida approved a settlement with the CFPB that concludes the investigation with respect to MGIC without the CFPB making any findings of wrongdoing.
 As part of the settlement, MGIC agreed that it would not enter into any new captive reinsurance agreement or reinsure any new loans under any existing captive reinsurance agreement for a period of ten years.
 MGIC had voluntarily suspended most of its captive arrangements in 2008 in response to market conditions and GSE requests.
-In connection with the settlement, MGIC paid a civil penalty of \$2.65 million.
+In connection with the settlement, MGIC paid a civil penalty of \$2.65 million and the court issued an injunction prohibiting MGIC from violating any provision of RESPA.